-14.4 Certification of Exemption
+14.4 Certification of Exemption and CENST Reviews

-The SBF Program activity encompassed in the fifty thousand-dollar (\$50,000) Recovery Grants pertaining the provision of working capital and the purchase of moveable equipment has been determined to have a level of environmental review of EXEMPT in accordance with 24 C.F.R. § 58.34 (a).
-Except for the applicable requirements of 24 C.F.R. § 58.6 (addressed below), the PRDOH does not have to undertake any environmental review, consultation or other action under NEPA and the other provisions of law or authorities in 24 C.F.R. § 58.5 for the activities associated with the aforementioned SBF Program activities.
+The SBF Program activity encompassed in the fifty thousand-dollar (\$50,000) recovery grants pertaining the provision of working capital and the purchase of moveable equipment has been determined to have a level of environmental review of CENST in accordance with 24 C.F.R. § 58.35 (b).
+Except for the applicable requirements of 24 C.F.R. § 58.6 (addressed below), the PRDOH must provide an Environmental Review Record that identifies the citations at 24 C.F.R. § 58.6.
+Any properties within a Special Flood Hazard Area (aka 100-year floodplain) must purchase flood insurance for all equipment more than \$5,000 in aggregate.
+Additionally, there are no activities to be allowed within a Coastal Barrier Resource System (CBRS) unit, unless the activity is specifically identified to be one that provides services for the CBRS unit.

-The purchase of moveable equipment under the SBF Program has been approved by PRDOH's Certifying Officer as an exempt activity per 24 C.F.R. § 58.34, as accredited in the Certificate of Exemption for HUD Funded Projects signed on April 25, 2019 and resides in the project file.
+The administration and management of the SBF Program has been approved by PRDOH's Certifying Officer as an exempt activity per 24 C.F.R. § 58.34, as accredited in the Certificate of Exemption for HUD Funded Projects signed on August 9, 2019 and resides in the project file.

-Should the Program change in a way that includes other activities different from those exempted, a new determination of the level of environmental review should be performed and documented in the project files.
+Should the Program change in a way that includes other activities different from those identified, a new determination of the level of environmental review should be performed and documented in the project files.
 If a modification changes the level of environmental review, future reviews should be in accordance with the new level of environmental review.